apache/sis-site/source/build.md

 The distribution archive is a file with the `.zip` extension containing most SIS modules except `sis-webapp` (because Web applications use an other packaging) together with their dependencies.
-However for users convenience, we provide a shell script launching the SIS command line tool.
+However for users convenience, we provide shell scripts launching the SIS command line tool or the JavaFX application.
-That shell script, together with other files (`README`, `LICENSE`, <i>etc.</i>) are bundled in a ZIP file created as below:
+Those shell scripts, together with other files (`README`, `LICENSE`, <i>etc.</i>) are bundled in a ZIP file created as below:

 {{< highlight bash >}}
 cd application/sis-console